dansarie/sboxgates/README.md

 The `-h` command line argument will display a brief list of command line options.

-Generate a logic circuit representation of the S-box:
+Generate a logic circuit representation of the Rijndael S-box:
 ```
-./sboxgates
+./sboxgates -b sboxes/rijndael.txt
 ```

-Generate a LUT circuit for output bit 0 of the S-box (using MPI):
+Generate a LUT circuit for output bit 0 of the Rijdael S-box:
 ```
-mpirun ./sboxgates -l -o 0
+mpirun ./sboxgates -l -o 0 -b sboxes/rijndael.txt
 ```

 Visualize a generated circuit with Graphwiz: